Impact

 Risk and Exploitability

-No CVSS, EPSS, or KEV data is available for this issue.
-The lack of an EPSS score and the absence from the CISA KEV catalog suggest that, so far, exploitation has not been observed or documented.
-However, the documented crash during normal write operations indicates a high impact.
+The CVSS score is 5.5, indicating moderate severity.
+The EPSS score is less than 1%, indicating a very low exploitation probability.
+The vulnerability is not listed in the CISA KEV catalog.
+To date, there are no documented exploitation incidents.
+However, the documented crash during normal write operations indicates a high impact if the flaw triggers.
 The likely attack vector involves triggering Ceph writes that use encryption; an attacker could achieve this remotely if a Ceph client is compromised, or locally if a user has write access to the mounted filesystem.
 This inference is based on the context that the problem arises in Ceph write operations with fscrypt, so any entity able to effect a write could potentially trigger the failure.

 OpenCVE Enrichment